 Read more about tenants at-will here.

 After a certain amount of time residing on the property, a squatter may be able to claim rights to the property.
 In Georgia, it takes 20 years of continuous possession to begin a valid adverse possession claim, or 7 years with color of title (GAC Tit. § 44-5-161, et seq).
 When a squatter claims adverse possession, they can obtain legal ownership of the property.

 At this point, the squatter is not a criminal trespasser; instead, they have lawful permission to remain on the property.

-In the US, there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
+In the United States, there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
 The occupation must be:

 If these requirements are not met, the squatter won’t be able to make an adverse possession claim.
-Let’s take a look at what each of these means.
+Let’s take a look at what each of these terms mean.